Part-time CFO services that give you full-time grip on the numbers

 Land in the US with the numbers, structure and reporting investors expect, from a UK accountant who knows both sides of the Atlantic.

+Zmartly's virtual CFO services give US-incorporated startups one named, qualified accountant who owns the forward-looking numbers on both sides of the Atlantic.
 Expanding from the UK into the US is rarely a tax question alone, it's a sequence of decisions that lock in once you've made them.
 Pick the wrong entity and a future US funding round means an expensive conversion.
 Set up bookkeeping the British way and your first US accountant has to unpick it.
 Zmartly gives you a fractional CFO who has guided UK founders through the same path: choosing between a Delaware C-Corp and a Wyoming or state LLC, getting an EIN without a US Social Security number, standing up US-GAAP bookkeeping, and keeping your UK and US books talking to each other.
-You get a named, ACCA-qualified accountant, fixed monthly pricing from £99 to £499, a 72-hour reply guarantee, a 30-day money-back promise and rolling monthly terms, so senior financial leadership scales with you without a full-time hire or a long lock-in.
+You get a named, qualified accountant, fixed monthly pricing from £129 to £499, a 72-hour reply guarantee, a 30-day money-back promise and rolling monthly terms, so senior financial leadership scales with you without a full-time hire or a long lock-in.

 • 4.9 Google · 63 reviews